After coal, can better health save West Virginia?

 The coal industry that sustained those generations is on life support in Williamson and surrounding Mingo County, battered by exhausted mines and competition from natural gas.
 Williamson's faded sign welcoming drivers to "the heart of the billion dollar coal field" now competes with billboards for weight loss and pain clinics, and the main street is lined with empty storefronts and pawn shops.

-Unlike their neighbors in Kentucky, where there have been state-sponsored economic transition efforts, West Virginians have been largely left on their own to respond to coal's decline.
-The state's politicians have focused on fighting federal emissions regulations in Congress and in court, blaming the Obama administration for imposing what they say are crippling costs on the industry.
+Unlike their neighbours in Kentucky, where there have been state-sponsored economic transition efforts, West Virginians have been largely left on their own to respond to coal's decline.
+The state's politicians have focussed on fighting federal emissions regulations in Congress and in court, blaming the Obama administration for imposing what they say are crippling costs on the industry.

 But many people here argue that hope rides less on the outcome of court challenges and more on things as humble as Margie Perry’s peppers.
 She sells her produce at a locally funded farmers' market in this town of 3,000, part of a community movement called "Sustainable Williamson."